List of Ang Probinsyano characters: P/Maj. Ricardo "Cardo" Dalisay

 After their missions during the elections, the vigilante group allows Cardo to fix his relationship with his ex-wife Alyana, and they elope to the North to fix their relationship.
 After their remarriage, the couple re-join the vigilante group to battle against Alakdan's group, and later against political corruption under Lucas Cabrera's administration.
 Vendetta are then framed as criminals by Lucas Cabrera.

 In season 6, Cardo finally kills Don Emilio Syquia to avenge his father's death, while Vendetta and the people of Sto.
 Niño fight to save prisoners kept in a mine.
 Cardo also kills Alakdan Adlawan to avenge Olegario's son, Romulo, and Ricky Boy's death, and kills President Lucas Cabrera to justice for Makmak and Oscar's family.
 Soon after, Vendetta was granted a presidential pardon from their crimes by the returning President Oscar Hidalgo.

 Cardo is promoted to Senior Master Sergeant and is assigned to lead Task Force Agila, a task force consisting of CIDG members, Vendetta members, and some new members of the PNP.
 Oscar and the PNP promote him from Senior Master Sergeant to Police Lieutenant after passing the lateral exam, then to Police Captain, the same rank as his twin brother, Ador.

-During the opening ceremony of Flora's Garden someone throws a grenade, killing several of Cardo's friends.
-He takes his revenge by killing the perpetrator, Dante Madarang Alias Bungo.
+During the opening ceremony of Flora's Garden someone throws a grenade, almost killing several of Cardo's friends.
+He takes his revenge by killing the perpetrator, Dante "Bungo" Madarang, who had also raped and killed several of Cardo's co-police officers.

 In season 8, Cardo and Task Force Agila fight against the corrupt paramilitary "Black Operatives" (Black Ops for short), created by Sec.
 Arturo Padua because of the "shoot to kill order" against President Hidalgo.
 A day later, Cardo is shot in the middle of crossfire by Albert De Vela, the Black Ops leader.
 Alyana runs over to save her husband, but is fatally shot by Albert.
 Later, Teddy and Virgie arrive at the Vendetta hideout to find out that their daughter died, and become furious towards Cardo for Alyana's death.

 After an argument with Lito and the Arevalos, Cardo leaves the group for his new mission, to investigate the Black Ops' whereabouts.
 He captures Lia Mante, a member of Black Ops, and uses her as a hostage.
-Meanwhile, Ramil returns to Vendetta and explains the truth about Alyana's passing to her parents.
+Meanwhile, Ramil returns to Task Force Agila and explains the truth about Alyana's passing to her parents.
 It is confirmed that Lito was the only one to blame for Alyana's death at the hands of Albert and Black Ops.
 Cardo vows vengeance for his wife's death, swearing to bring down both Lito and Albert.